Updated: Nov 2, 2021

 My mind was blown.

-I sat there amongst a pile of Undead Bod T-shirts, wondering if granddad would approve of my design and at how strange life can be.
+I sat there amongst a pile of Undead Bod T-shirts, wondering if granddad would approve of my design.